20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 A pH of 6.5 is good enough.

-I recommend a 10-gallon tank and a temperature of 26°C.
+I recommend a 10-gallon tank with an ideal temperature of 26°C.

 20. Orange Guppy – Poecilia reticulata